basantiroomie/basantiroomie/README.md

 Hey there!
 - 🚀 I am currently focusing on AI, Machine Learning, Deep Learning, Neural Networks, Computer Vision, and NLP
 - 🎨 Passionate about combining creativity with technology to build impactful solutions
-- 🔭 Like to work on UI and branding when I get time
+- 🔭 Like to work on UI and branding when I get bored
 - ☄️ For inquiries, reach out to me at [meghaprasad1210@gmail.com](mailto:meghaprasad1210@gmail.com).

 ## Tech Stack